osvaldomorenoornelas/CS179M-strawberry-cake-pacman-Verison-0/README.md

 Shelton (cshelton@cs.ucr.edu) on June 23, 2020 to run under Python 3.

 ### Important Note

+**Main Branch:** The code has been merged and tested in the branch under the name "Agent0".
+Please refer to this branch to see our work and test our code.

-The main work was done in a different fork called tomehomme/CS179M-strawberry-cake-pacman-ctf.
+**Workflow:** The main work was done in a different fork called tomehomme/CS179M-strawberry-cake-pacman-ctf.
 The version0 forked was created to turn in the work.
 Please refer to the other repository in order to see more commits and work stats.